CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 defined if proginfo configuration was defined (by using `.proginfo`).
 Following pseudo-ops can be inside kernel config:

+* .debugmode - enables using of DEBUG_MODE
 * .dims DIMS - choose dimensions used by kernel function.
 Can be: x,y,z.
+* .dx10clamp - enables using of DX10_CLAMP
 * .floatmode VALUE - choose float mode for kernel (byte value).
 Default value is 0xc0
 * .ieeemode - choose IEEE mode for kernel
 * .localsize SIZE - initial local data size for kernel in bytes
 * .pgmrsrc2 VALUE - value of the PGMRSRC2 (only bits that is not set by other pseudo-ops)
 * .priority VALUE - set priority for kernel (0-3).
 Default value is 0.
+* .privmode - enables using of PRIV (privileged mode)
 * .scratchbuffer SIZE - size of scratchbuffer (???).
 Default value is 0.
 * .sgprsnum NUMBER - number of SGPR registers used by kernel (excluding VCC,FLAT_SCRATCH).
 By default, automatically computed by assembler.